incountry/sdk-nodejs/README.md

 ### Delete records

-Use `delete` method in order to delete a record from InCountry storage.
-It is only possible using `recordKey` field.
+You can use the `delete` method to delete a record from InCountry Platform.
+It is possible by using the `recordKey` field only.
 ```typescript
 type DeleteResult = {
   success: true;